kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 *released 03/21/16*

 * Fixed a bug in the translations.
-* Added more ecommerce and cache plugins that the plugin can detect.
+* Added detection for more ecommerce and cache plugins.
 * More compatibility improvements for surrogates (gateway caches/reverse proxies, see RFC 3040).
 * Made various code improvements.
 * Updated the anti-spam filters.